This post may contain affiliate links. Please see our disclosure here.

+Today I am sharing our small bathroom remodel and how you can redo your own bathroom and save money.
 A bathroom remodel is one of the best investments you can do to add value to your home.
 The 5×8 bathroom remodel at the split level house was not only necessary but money well spent.
-How much does it cost to remodel a bathroom?
-There are many factors involved in a bathroom remodel including size, cost of materials and whether or not new plumbing needs to be installed.
-This post includes affiliate links.
-Read disclosure here.

 5×8 Bathroom Remodel Ideas

-- To save money, we kept all the existing plumbing where it was.
+- To save money, we kept all the existing bath plumbing and electrical where it was.
 The toilet and vanity plumbing stayed on the left side and the tub/shower unit remained on the right side of the bathroom.
-Moving plumbing is costly so if you can work within the existing layout, you will save thousands!
+Moving the plumbing is costly so if you can work within the existing layout, you will save thousands!

 - Eliminating a tub and adding a full tiled shower is more expensive than adding a fiberglass shower/tub unit.
 We opted to create a custom shower/tub space by tiling the walls around the existing cast iron tub.
 This allowed us to get modern custom look for less.